demontricerz/guviIntern/README.md

     3                  # Number of Phases It Contains 150                # we have 150 Pounds of Vibranium
-    3                  # Number of Transitions Possible
+    3                  # Number of Transformations Possible
     1 2 5              # SP=1  EP=2 and WP=5%
     1 3 7              # SP=1  EP=3 and WP=7%
     2 3 5              # SP=2  EP=3 and WP=5%